 this study employed a design to test the hypothesis that contact would improve group relations in an

 active conflict.
 Future studies can bring more causal evidence to the question of how contact improves group relations.
 For example, does contact make people more empathetic or able to take the perspective of the other group?
-Second, while we see evidence of spillover, we are unsure why it occurred.
+Second, while we see evidence of spillover, we are unsure how it occurred.
 Future studies should examine how social norms and interpersonal discussion diffuse the positive effects of contact to other ingroup members without outgroup contact.
 Third, future work should more deliberately study the dosage of contact necessary to improve attitudes and behaviors.

 Finally, contact interventions, explicitly or implicitly, involve the groups cooperating to achieve a joint